 When to Declare Salvage

 In many cases when a unit has been damaged by fire, flood, or other calamity, the damage to one or more of these components is such that the cost of repair would be greater than the value of the unit after repair.
-When this occurs, the only way the unit can be legally disposed of is to declare it "salvage."
-The salvage can then be sold with the salvage receipt that will be issued by HCD and a bill of sale provided to the buyer.
+When this occurs, the only way the unit can be legally disposed of is to declare it "salvage".
+The salvage can then be sold with the Salvage Certificate that will be issued by HCD and a bill of sale provided to the buyer.

 Documents to Submit

-- The HCD Certificate of Title or California Department of Motor Vehicles (DMV) Ownership Certificate or, if lost, an application for duplicate (PDF), properly released and endorsed.
+- The HCD Certificate of Title or California Department of Motor Vehicles (DMV) Ownership Certificate or, if lost, an Application for Duplicate Certificate of Title (PDF), properly released and endorsed.

-- The last issued Registered Owner's Registration Card or, if lost, an application for duplicate (PDF).
+- The last issued Registered Owner's Registration Card or, if lost, an Application for Duplicate Registration Card (PDF).

-- Statement of Facts form (PDF) explaining how and when the unit(s) was destroyed.
+- Statement of Facts (Salvage Units) (PDF) explaining how and when the unit(s) was destroyed.